Rumeleq/ragapp/README.md

 # GrepEvent - Retrieval-Augmented Generation
-Chat-bot app, where the user asks AI about tech events taking place in Poland.
+Chatbot app, where the user asks AI about tech events taking place in Poland.
 Created using Python

 ## Table of contents